Using Failover Manager v4

-If a primary node reboots, Failover Manager may detect the database is down on the Primary node and promote a Standby node to the role of Primary.
-If this happens, the Failover Manager agent on the (rebooted) Primary node will not get a chance to write the
+If a primary node reboots, Failover Manager might detect the database is down on the primary node and promote a standby node to the role of primary.
+If this happens, the Failover Manager agent on the rebooted primary node attempts to write a

-recovery.conf file; the rebooted Primary node will return to the cluster as a second Primary node.
-To prevent this, start the Failover Manager agent before starting the database server.
-The agent will start in idle mode, and check to see if there is already a primary in the cluster.
-If there is a primary node, the agent will verify that a
+recovery.conf file to make sure Postgres doesn't start as a secondary primary.
+Therefore, you must start the Failover Manager agent before starting the database server.
+The agent starts in idle mode and checks to see if there is already a primary in the cluster.
+If there is a primary node, the agent verifies that a

 Once configured, a Failover Manager cluster requires no regular maintenance.
-The following sections provide information about performing the management tasks that may occasionally be required by a Failover Manager Cluster.
+However, you can perform management tasks that a Failover Manager cluster might occasionally require.

 - efm allow-node